Weight Annotation in Information Extraction: Fundamental Properties

 We begin the section by showing that every regular $\K$-annotator can be transformed into an equivalent functional regular $\K$-annotator without $\varepsilon$-transitions.

-\begin{proposition} For every weighted \vset-automaton $A$ there is an equivalent weighted \vset-automaton $A^\prime$ that has no $\varepsilon$-transitions.
+\begin{prop} For every weighted \vset-automaton $A$ there is an equivalent weighted \vset-automaton $A^\prime$ that has no $\varepsilon$-transitions.
 This automaton $A^\prime$ can be constructed from $A$ in polynomial time.
-Furthermore, $A$ is functional if and only if $A^\prime$ is functional. \end{proposition} \begin{proof} We use a result by Mohri~\cite[Theorem 7.1]{Mohri2009} who showed that, given a weighted automaton, one can construct an equivalent weighted automaton without epsilon transitions.
+Furthermore, $A$ is functional if and only if $A^\prime$ is functional. \end{prop} \begin{proof} We use a result by Mohri~\cite[Theorem 7.1]{Mohri2009} who showed that, given a weighted automaton, one can construct an equivalent weighted automaton without epsilon transitions.

 More precisely, let $A = (\Sigma,V,Q,I,F,\delta)$ be a weighted \vset-automaton.
 Notice that $A$ can also be seen as an ordinary weighted finite state automaton $B = (\Sigma \cup \varop{V}, Q,I,F,\delta)$.
 In this automaton, one can remove epsilon transitions by using Mohri's epsilon removal algorithm~\cite[Theorem 7.1]{Mohri2009}.
 The resulting $\varepsilon$-transition free automaton $B^\prime = (\Sigma \cup \varop{V},Q^\prime,I^\prime,F^\prime,\delta^\prime)$ accepts the same strings as $B$.
 Therefore, interpreting $B^\prime$ as an weighted \vset-automaton $A^\prime = (\Sigma, V,Q^\prime,I^\prime,F^\prime,\delta^\prime)$ we have that $\repspnrw{A} = \repspnrw{A^\prime}$ and $A^\prime$ is functional if and only if $A$ is functional.